 In February 2016, the FASB issued ASU No. 2016-02, "Leases (Topic 842)" ("ASU 2016-02").
-ASU 2016-02 requires lessees to recognize a right-of-use asset and lease liability on the statement of financial condition and disclose key information about leasing arrangements.
-ASU 2016-02 is effective for annual and interim periods beginning after December 15, 2018.
-As of December 31, 2017, the Company had approximately 60 operating leases for office space with aggregate minimum lease commitments of \$61.3 million.
-Upon adoption, this lease commitment will be reflected on the statement of financial condition as a right-of-use asset and a lease commitment liability.
-The Company is evaluating other service contracts which may include embedded leases, however, the Company does not expect these to be material.
-The impact of the new guidance on Piper Jaffray's net capital is expected to be minimal.
+ASU 2016-02 requires lessees to recognize a right-of-use asset and lease liability on the statement of financial position for all leases with a term longer than 12 months and disclose key information about leasing arrangements.
+The Company will adopt ASU 2016-02 as of January 1, 2019 using the modified retrospective approach.

+Upon adoption, the Company estimates that it will recognize a right-of-use asset of approximately \$40.2 million and a lease liability of approximately \$54.7 million.
+The difference between the right-of-use asset and the lease liability is due to lease incentives.
+The new guidance is not expected to impact Piper Jaffray's net capital position.
+The Company continues to evaluate the new disclosure requirements of ASU 2016-02.